fasttime/JScrewIt/Features.md

 _Available in Chrome, Edge, Firefox, Internet Explorer 11, Safari, Opera and Android Browser.
 This feature is not available inside web workers._
 <a name="IE10"></a>
 ### `IE10`
-Features available in Internet Explorer 10 or later.
+Features available in Internet Explorer 10.
 <a name="IE11"></a>
 ### `IE11`
 Features available in Internet Explorer 11.